viadee/vPAV/docs/README.md

 </dependency>
 ```

-The parentRuleSet.xml will provide a basic set of rules for all projects that "inherit".
-Local sets of rules will override inherited rules in order to allow for customization.
+In your child projects you have to add the dependency to the parent project and to vPAV.
+The inheritance is only working if you define an own rule set in your child project.
+You cannot use the default rule set because it does not include inheritance.

-Make sure that inheritance is activated in the ruleSet.xml of your project.
+Make sure that inheritance is activated in the ruleSet.xml of your child project.
 ```xml
 <rule>
 	<name>HasParentRuleSet</name>
 	<state>true</state>
 </rule>
 ```

 ### Exclusion of false positives
 An ignore file can be created to exclude false positives.
 The file has to be named **"ignoreIssues.txt"** and stored in **"src/test/resources"**.
 Here, you can list IDs of the issues which should be ignored in the next validation run.
 This must be done line by line.
 Line comments are initiated with "#".